nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * 2a2.
 Use case resumes at step 1
 * 2b.
 User does not provide a remark
     * 3. JABPro adds an empty remark to the person, remark no longer seen

+**Use case: Search a person by name**

+**MSS**

+1. Hiring manager types in name keywords to search users by name
+2. JABPro shows a list of persons whose names contain matching keywords

+    Use case ends.

+**Extensions**

+* 1a.
+The given name keyword is invalid (invalid name).

+    * 1a1.
+JABPro shows an error message.

+      Use case resumes at step 1.

+* 2a.
+The list is empty.

+  Use case ends.

+**Use case: Search a person by application status**

+**MSS**

+1. User keys in search command with application status (i.e. interviewed, pending, rejected, offered)
+2. JABPro shows a list of persons whose status match the given status keywords

+    Use case ends.

+**Extensions**

+* 1a.
+The given name status is invalid (not from the given list of valid status keywords).

+    * 1a1.
+JABPro shows an error message.

+      Use case resumes at step 1.

+* 2a.
+The list is empty.

+  Use case ends.

 **Use case: Delete a person**